baxtery/TTN_V3_Node-Red/readme.md

  3- then update the function to prepare the data you want to inject in Influx DB (the path has changed)<br>
   as shown in TTN_V3_Node_red_function https://github.com/baxtery/TTN_V3_Node-Red/blob/main/TTN_V3_Node_red_function<br>
  please refer to the code for V2 and V3</p>
- #todo: here we are connecting single devices, in v2 we connected APPs
+ #todo: here we are connecting single devices, in v2 we connected APPs<br>Note that I am connecting to a V2 Gateways, this is why the the Gateway ID is shown Broker